warexify/MinLinux/.github/ISSUE_TEMPLATE/WSL_error.md

 These WSL error messages occur from time to time and can tricky to troubleshoot short of reinstalling WSL.

-They are usually not an issue with WLinux itself but a glitch with the underlying Windows Subsystem for Linux in Windows 10.
+They are usually not an issue with Pengwin itself but a glitch with the underlying Windows Subsystem for Linux in Windows 10.

 You can help us help you and Microsoft improve WSL and address these if you can provide us some debugging information.